05.21.10

 How to escape

-Everyone has their own reason for staying, be it for the toys, the (sometimes) fun community, the gift cards, or for the commissions.
+Everyone has their own reason for staying, be it for the toys, the (sometimes) fun community, the gift cards, or the commissions.
 But I want you to know, there are other options.
 You can buy from more ethical companies.
 You can start your own blog and review toys for other companies.
 And I would be happy to help you do all of this.
 If you’re starting out as a reviewer, sign up for some affiliate programs and email various companies asking if you can review.
+Here are a few more resources for you:

 At this point, if you still believe EF is a stand-up company with good intentions, you are incredibly naive.
 EF does not care about community.
 They care about money and dominating the market.
-They have been very successful so far, and their success will likely continue.
-That’s what makes this so frustrating.
 This is a company that pretends to care about its contributors, but fucks them over with insane Javascript behind their backs.
 Pretends to be fine with dissent, yet bans people for “overall negativity” and locks people out for simply contributing to discussions (or not even).
-And they think they can cover it all up with lies upon lies.
+Fires their staff out of nowhere and lies to the community about why.
+They think they can cover everything up with lies upon lies.

 Let me make this loud and clear: EdenFantasys DOES NOT CARE ABOUT YOU.
 You are nothing more than a tool for them to acquire money and rank.
 Don’t drink EF’s Flavor Aid any longer.
 Leave them, boycott them, report them, spread the word.
 Let’s show them what the community we’ve built on our own can do.